Rouhi

 Spui and the Weight of a Square

 Amsterdam's Spui has always carried a particular kind of cultural charge.
 The square sits at the junction of the old booksellers' quarter and the canal-ring grid, and it has hosted political demonstrations, open-air markets, and the kind of sustained foot traffic that comes from proximity to both the Amsterdams Historisch Museum and the Begijnhof courtyard.
-Restaurants on or immediately around Spui are not tucked away from scrutiny — they operate in full public view, and that visibility demands a degree of seriousness that more peripheral addresses do not.
-Rouhi holds an address here, at Spui 10, and that placement alone signals something about the register it intends to operate in.
+Restaurants on or immediately around Spui are not tucked away from scrutiny, they operate in full public view, and that visibility demands a degree of seriousness that more peripheral addresses do not.
+Rouhi is a restaurant at Spui 10, Amsterdam, in the upper dining tier, with a price point of about $45 per person.

 A Cuisine with a Long Memory